impacttechconsulting/KnowledgeBase/GenAI/AI-for-testers.md

 1. Create a Prompt File: In VS Code, create a .copilot/prompts.yaml file (or similar)
 2. Define Actions:
+3. Run in Chat: Type /summarizeBug or /classifyRootCause in chat, then paste the bug content or pass context variables
 ```actions:
   - name: summarizeBug
     description: Summarize a bug report for quick review.